ianstormtaylor/slate/docs/api/locations/path.md

 #### `Path.levels(path: Path, options?): Path[]`

 Get a list of paths at every level down to a path.
-Note: this is the same as `Path.ancestors`, but including the path itself.
+Note: this is the same as `Path.ancestors`, but includes the path itself.

 The paths are sorted from shallowest to deepest.
 However, if the `reverse: true` option is passed, they are reversed.